Hori-Lab/SIS/doc/theory.rst

 where :math:`T_c` is the temperature in degree Celsius [Malmberg1956]_.

 The Debye length :math:`\lambda_D` is calculated as :math:`\lambda_{D}^{-2}=\frac{8\pi I}{\varepsilon(T)k_{B}T}` where :math:`I` is the ionic strength and :math:`k_B` is the Boltzmann constant.
-Finally, the magnitude of phosphate charge $Q_p$ is derived from the polyelectrolyte theory by Oosawa and Manning,
+Finally, the magnitude of phosphate charge :math:`Q_p` is derived from the polyelectrolyte theory by Oosawa and Manning [Manning1969]_,

 .. math::
    :label: eq_Qp

    Q_p=\frac{b\varepsilon(T)k_{B}T}{e^{2}}

 where :math:`b` is the length per unit charge.
-For RNA molecules, the optimized value of :math:`b` was determined to be 0.44 nm in previous studies to match known thermodynamics of small RNAs \citep{Denesyuk13JPCB,Nguyen22NatChem}.
+For RNA molecules, the optimized value of :math:`b` was determined to be 0.44 nm in previous studies to match known thermodynamics of small RNAs [Denesyuk2013]_ [Nguyen2022]_.

 Simulation methods
 ------------------